Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 - Before I leave for work, I will make a glass of lemon water to-go (so you won’t need a coffee)

-You can use this strategy to begin understanding your unhealthy habits and turning them into healthy ones.
+You can use this strategy to begin understanding your unhealthy habits and turning them into positive, healthy ones.
 It can definitely help you to improve your odds of accomplishing your body composition goals faster and more efficiently.

 Obviously, some habits are harder to break than others.
-People who are obese, for example, may be more susceptible to environmental food cues than their lean counterparts due to differences in brain chemistry that make eating more habitual and less rewarding, according to a National Institutes of Health study published in Molecular Psychiatry.
+People who are obese, for example, may be more susceptible to environmental food cues than their lean counterparts due to differences in brain chemistry that make eating more routine and less rewarding, according to a National Institutes of Health study published in Molecular Psychiatry.

 Another important caveat: when forming implementation intentions, focus on what you will do … not what you won’t.
 Science shows this approach doesn’t work.